-Your bottom line might be lower if you get married on a Sunday, and your guest count might be, too.
+Your bottom line might be lower if you get married on a Sunday, but your guest count might be too.
 Even if you do plan to host your wedding earlier in the day, there’s a chance some guests (especially those who would have to travel farther or have kids in school) simply won’t be able to make it.
-Don’t be discouraged, though!
+Don’t be discouraged, though.
 You’ll still have a core group of guests who are thrilled to celebrate with you.
-On the other hand, though, if most of your guests are local, you might end up with more guests than you anticipated.
-It’s actually not too disruptive or inconvenient, and if your loved ones have jam-packed social calendars, they may be more likely to have a free Sunday afternoon or evening than they would a Saturday night.
+On the other hand, though, if most of your guests are local, you might end up with more in attendance than you anticipated.
+If your loved ones have jam-packed social calendars, they may be more likely to have a free Sunday afternoon or evening than they would a Saturday night.

 Weekends like Memorial Day and Labor Day seem like great choices since almost everyone has Monday off (turning Sunday into another Saturday night).
 However, travel during these holidays (as well as hotel rooms) can jump in price, making attending your wedding a major investment.
 Venues, like hotels, are also in high demand, meaning you probably won’t save much money yourselves.

 Hosting a Sunday wedding does mean you won’t be able to have a morning-after brunch (unless you’ve chosen a long weekend date), so instead, shift the festivities to Saturday night with a welcome party.
-Or, if you’re having a morning ceremony and brunch or luncheon reception, have an “after-party” later in the evening.
+Or, if you’re having a morning ceremony and a brunch or luncheon reception, have an after-party later in the evening.
 Serve wine and hors d’oeuvres or your favorite cocktails, and really enjoy your full wedding day, all before your usual Sunday night bedtime.